Classic egg salad is just 3 ingredients and comes out perfect creamy, well seasoned and delicious. Use for sandwiches, wraps or salads.

 You can also make wraps, lettuce wraps for a low-carb option or use the egg salad on top of a salad.
 Or just enjoy with some crackers for snacking!

-And while this is the very basic, very classic version of egg salad, you can definitely add some mix-ins to amp up the flavor a bit.
+And while this is the very basic, very classic version of what really is the best egg salad all on its own, you can definitely add some mix-ins to amp up the flavor a bit.

 Here’s a few ideas to get you thinking…